-- Develop a set of three resources that includes demonstrations, teaching aids, teacher professional development workshops, classroom lessons and hands-on activities for Australian schools.
-Ensure such resources are also targeted at engaging marginalised students in STEM - Deliver 20 online and in-person workshops in 2022 for primary and secondary students with a focus on the years 3-9 - Further develop the pilot Year 10 science elective unit at John Monash Science School and implement it at
+- Develop at least three resources that includes demonstrations, teaching aids, teacher professional development workshops, classroom lessons and hands-on activities for Australian schools.
+Ensure such resources are also targeted at engaging marginalised students in STEM - Develop and conduct at least three physics- and chemistry-based workshops for primary and secondary students

-- a minimum of one other school by 2023 - Target indigenous and/or disadvantaged schools.
-Pilot an adapted version of the John Monash Science School unit in at least one indigenous or disadvantaged school - Develop relationships with schools through STEM Professionals in Schools to enable FLEET staff to gain experience in communication and engagement.
+- Deliver 20 online and in-person workshops in 2023 for primary and secondary students with a focus on the years 3-9 - Further develop the pilot Year 10 science elective unit at JMSS and implement it, in whole or in part, at a minimum of one other school by 2023 - Target indigenous, regional and/or disadvantaged schools.
+Pilot an adapted version of the JMSS unit in at least one indigenous or disadvantaged school - Develop relationships with schools through STEM Professionals in Schools to enable FLEET staff to gain experience in communication and engagement.
 Enlist at least 15 FLEET participants in the STEM Professionals in schools program - Develop relationships with at least one Specialist Science Centre such as Quantum Victoria and Monash Tech School to collaborate on the development and delivery of physics-based units for primary and secondary students.